 Related Post – 11 Off the Beaten Path Places in HK

-Before you put on your hiking shoes and try one of these trails, take a look at my Hong Kong solo travel guide and get an overview of HK first.
+Before you put on your hiking shoes and try one of these short hikes in Hong Kong, take a look at my Hong Kong solo travel guide and get an overview of HK first.

 And here are few additional tips for hiking these easy hiking trails in Hong Kong: